-Budget variances in salaries and benefits have the most significant impact on the budgeted expenditures, as personnel costs make up 86.2% of the General Fund budget.
-Overall, personnel costs (salaries and benefits) were under budget by \$0.74 million.
-The overall variance for personnel was 0.36% of the personnel budget.
-Total salaries were over budget by \$1.28 million resulting from pay increases given during the year without budget amendments.
-All employee benefits expenditures were under budget by \$2.02 million, with the exception of unemployment.
+Budget variances in salaries and benefits have the most significant impact on the budgeted expenditures, as personnel costs make up 89.39% of the General Fund budget.
+Overall, personnel costs (salaries and benefits) were over budget by \$3.20 million.
+The overall variance for personnel was 1.41% of the personnel budget.
+The variance in salaries is a result of the anticipated salary lapse (gaps in expenditures due to vacancies) being much lower than anticipated.
+Most of the benefit variance relates to benefits (employer portion of FICA and TRS) which are based on a percentage of payroll.